saxdan-lang/saxdan-lang.github.io/grammar.md

-As its name suggests, Germanisch is a pan-Germanic language that draws on similarities between the three main blocks of modern Germanic languages: English, Scandinavian languages ​​and continental Germanic languages ​​(German-Dutch spectrum).
+As its name suggests, Saxdan is a pan-Germanic language that draws on similarities between the three main blocks of modern Germanic languages: English, Scandinavian languages ​​and continental Germanic languages ​​(German-Dutch spectrum).

 <img src="/assets/germanishBlocks.png">